jgoggles/danweaver.dev/content/posts/lets-build-an-array.md

 combine them in different ways to produce new encapsulations.

 ## Some Things We Didn't Cover
-There are a few imporant and interesting topics that come up when we start discussing and comparing data stuctures which we didn't cover because they're beyond the scope of this post.
-Each of these could be their own post and are definetly worth exploring on your own if you're curious.
+There are a few important and interesting topics that come up when we start discussing and comparing data structures which we didn't cover because they're beyond the scope of this post.
+Each of these could be their own post and are definitely worth exploring on your own if you're curious.

 ### Binary Trees
 Our `Hooray` lists are really nice for creating [binary